 Nitric oxide is well known as an endurance supplement, but do you know what else you’re missing if you’re performing without it?
-If you’re looking for the best way to enhance your performance, this article is your source for the most recent sports research on natural nitrate supplements.
+If you’re looking for the best way to up your game, this article is your source for the most recent sports research on natural nitrate supplements.

 Why Would You Want More Nitric Oxide?

 Nitric oxide (“N-O” for short) is a simple molecule with profound effects.
 Doctors know it for how it makes blood vessels dilate and relax.
-Physiologists know it for the effect it has on oxygen use.
+Physiologists know it for the effect it has on exercise capacity.
 Beyond that, it’s effects on your gut, your brain, and even the mitochondria that power your cells are well researched, but not well known.

 Use antibacterial mouthwash regularly?
 You probably have low N-O levels.
 Use antacids like proton pump inhibitors (PPIs)?
 You probably have low N-O levels.
-Older, inflamed, have a chronic condition?
+Older, chronic inflammation, have a chronic condition?
 You get the picture.

 If you want to know how nitrates have been shown beneficial in these settings, check out part one on this topic here.